 - a.
 Active Projects NTMP staff will work with the neighborhood to create a Traffic Management Plan (Plan) for top priority applications.
 The Plan may include traffic management measures to address the neighborhood's traffic problems.
-NTMP staff will work with as many of the highest-priority eligible projects as resources allow.
+If more than one eligible NTMP project has been received by the city, the priority will be determined by the City Engineer who will utilize the criteria ranking and the timing of the receipt of the project.
+NTMP staff will work with as many of the highest-priority eligible projects as resources allow including availability of staff time.
 As work on one project is completed, work will begin on the next highest priority Eligible Project. - b.
 Eligible Projects Requests in this category meet program eligibility requirements.
 As work on an Active Project is completed, the highest priority Eligible Project becomes the next Active Project.
 Project priorities will be continuously updated as new applications are received.
 While waiting to become an Active Project, Eligible Project neighborhoods may be provided information and guidance on Resident Participation/Education Program and other self help solutions in the NTMP that may help ease neighborhood traffic problems. - c.
 Not Program Eligible Requests in this category do not meet program eligibility requirements based on the NTMP formula, i.e. based on the formula the problem identified by the residents is not of sufficient magnitude to be considered eligible for development of a formal plan.
 However, these neighborhoods will be provided information and guidance.
 Petitioners may resubmit in the future if they sense their problem has grown or other issues arise.
 If requests have been submitted within the previous 2 years and conditions have not changed, then the application is not program eligible.